 After doing a little bit of research (you know, the usual ask a friend, ask a colleague, search on Pinterest kind of thing), I ended up with a plan.
 A very good plan.

-With that in mind, we set out for Zaanse Schans on a lovely Summer morning.
+With that in mind, we set out for a day trip to Zaanse Schans on a lovely Summer morning.

-Getting from Amsterdam to Zaanse Schans could not be easier and it takes only 4 train stops and 20 minutes, making it the perfect way of spending half of day.
+Getting from Amsterdam to Zaanse Schans could not be easier and it takes only 4 train stops and less than 20 minutes, making it the perfect way of spending half of the day outside of Amsterdam.

-Make sure to buy a ticket from the train station in Amsterdam, it will cost you 4,2 EUR one – way, and don’t forget to validate it before getting on the train.
+Make sure to buy a ticket from the train station in Amsterdam (or online from the above link), it will cost you 4,2 EUR one – way (or 3.3 EUR online, worth buying it online for the cheaper version), and don’t forget to validate it before getting on the train.

-What to do in Zaanse Schans – The Windmill City?
+What to do in a Zaanse Schans day trip, make the best out of the Windmill Village

 Ok, so you took the train, got off at the right station, asked the nice guy in the coffee shop how to find the windmills at Zaanse Schans and you are on your way to …well…this small Paradise.